 Hi.
 I'm Pat and I would be happy to help you meet your academic goals.
 Whether you're interested in brushing up your skills or in an entire overhaul, I can provide the support and practice you need.
 As a certified teacher, I've been assisting students with grammar, sentence structure, reading comprehension, writing, and research for over fourteen years.
 I look forward to hearing from you.

-Houghton College - Bachelors, English
+Undergraduate Degree: Houghton College - Bachelors, English

-SUNY Buffalo - Masters, English
+Graduate Degree: University at Buffalo - Masters, English